Introduction

 A large insect like a grasshopper.
 Sometimes locusts travel in huge swarms, eating all the plants they can find.
 In Bible times, locusts were sometimes eaten as food.

-A gift of money, time or other possessions given to God by a person who loves Him.
-In Old Testament times, people brought food and animals to the Tabernacle or Temple as offerings to God.
+A gift of money, time, or other possessions given to God by a person who loves him.
+In Old Testament times, people brought food and animals to the tabernacle or temple as offerings to God.
 The offerings were often burned on the altar.
 Animal offerings were always killed.
 Their blood symbolized sins being forgiven by death.
 Christians believe that offering sacrifices for the forgiveness of sins is no longer necessary because Jesus’ death was the once-for-all sacrifice through which our sins can be forgiven.
-See also Sacrifice.

 A rough, dark material usually woven from goats’ hair.
 When someone died, the person’s friends and family wore clothes made of sackcloth to show that they were very sad.
 A person would also wear sackcloth to show that he or she was sorry for sinning.